falkodev/apos-nuxt-demo/README.md

 Everything on port localhost:80 will be redirected to Nuxt, except for urls pointing to `/cms`, redirected to Apostrophe.

-On its configuration, Apostrophe has a matching prefix:
+In its configuration, Apostrophe has a matching prefix:

 ```js
 // in backend/app.js